Music Performance Year One

 - A subscription to JSTOR journals and book subscriptions

 Recommended Reading List

 Wooten, V. (2008).
-The Music Lesson: A spiritual search for growth through music.
-New York, NY: Penguin.
+The music lesson: A spiritual search for growth through music.
+New York: Penguin.

 |#||Course Learning Outcomes|

 On completion of the course the graduate should have:

 |1||A broad knowledge of the applied, theoretical and historical basis of the discipline||1, 2, 3, 4, 5||2, 3|

 |2||A depth of disciplinary knowledge in a professionally applicable specialisation||1, 2, 3, 4, 5||2, 3|